The "Second Coming" Story: Why It's a Myth

 (8) Nowhere in Hebrew scriptures (the "Old Testament") does it say anything about any individual son of man living and dying, being "resurrected," going away, and then coming again as the same person;

 (9) All the gospels that were not included in the official church canon (bible), like the Gnostic gospels and the hermetic Greek texts in the Nag Hammadi Library, refute the idea of a "second coming" of Jesus in person.

 The fact is that not even Jesus said he would come again in person in this world.
-Jesus said he had to go away to heaven and be seen no more on earth (John 8:28, John 12:47 and John 16:7-15), but "he" would come to us in the spiritual realm so that "where I am, you may be also" (John 14:3).
+Again, Jesus said he had to go away to heaven and be seen no more on earth (John 8:28, John 12:47 and John 16:7-15), but "he" would come to us in the spiritual realm so that "where I am, you may be also" (John 14:3).
 That is confirmed in John 14:16-20, which explains that the "Spirit of truth" would come bearing the testimony of Jesus, but neither the Spirit or the main messenger for the Spirit of truth would be Jesus in person.